dev-the-desai/HFT-Systems-Engineering/README.md

 ## Career Goals

 By completing this learning path, I aim to develop the skills necessary for roles such as:
-* Systems Engineer at HFT firms
+* High-Performance Systems Engineer
 * Low-Latency Infrastructure Developer
+* Real-Time Systems Architect
-* Market Data Systems Engineer
+* Performance-Critical Software Engineer
-* Trading Systems Developer
+* Financial Technology Systems Developer

 ## License